Specialized Internship Programs & Funds

 Smeds Executive Internship Program

-The Smeds Executive Internship Program is a summer internship program that allows Carthage students to apply their coursework in real-world settings and enables companies and organizations to employ students for real-work projects while evaluating them as potential employees.
+The Smeds Executive Internship Program is a summer internship program that allows Carthage students to apply their coursework in real-world settings.
+It enables companies and organizations to employ students for real-work projects while evaluating them as potential employees.

 Students are nominated by faculty for the program and must be juniors with a minimum cumulative GPA of 3.2.
 Students of all majors are welcome.
 Smeds Executive Interns are typically paid by the companies/organizations and earn a stipend from funds earmarked by the program’s benefactor, Edward Smeds ’57, who chaired the Carthage Board of Trustees from 1997 to 2011.
 Hiring decisions are made by the employers.